MIDL-Conference/midl-website-2023/pages/author-instructions.md

 # Author Instructions

 ----------
+## Submission Link

+Please submit your papers here: [OpenReview Submission Link](https://openreview.net/group?id=MIDL.io/2023/Conference)

+**Important**: For the registration deadline, please upload a dummy/blank pdf or your abstract in pdf format.
+Authors will be able to modify this pdf with the actual submission up until the submission deadline on the 15th."

 ## Submission Instructions

 MIDL 2023 submissions follow two tracks: full and short papers.
 All accepted full papers will be published as a volume in the [Proceedings of Machine Learning Research](http://proceedings.mlr.press/).
 We will be using [openreview.net](https://openreview.net) as a submission and reviewing platform.